mhdeleglise/Gh/README.md

 You need to have installed a C++ compiler and GNU make.
 It works on PC linux machines and on my macbook pro.

-Download this repository, and buil it using
+Download this repository, and build it using

 ```
 $ ./make